 awk '{print $1}' access.log | sort | uniq -c | sort -rn | head

-Q: How do you find and manage processes?
+How do you view and find running processes?

 # View processes